Temmy258/LITA-CAPSTONE-PROJECT/README.md

 1. Sales and Customer Database

 ## Tools and Technologies
+Through out this project i will be using the following tools,
-1. Data analysis- SQL
+1. Data analysis- Microsoft Excel,SQL.
-2. Data visualization- PowerBI
+2. Data visualization- PowerBI.